bbelderbos/emojisearcher/README.md

 (venv) $ make typing
 ```

 ### Rich

-Update: I am using `rich` now to retrieve a list of emojis, it seems a bit more accurate (e.g. our beloved 🎉 emoji).
-I will be enhancing the cli interface with this awesome library ...
+Originally Around 0.0.5 we started `rich` now to retrieve a list of emojis, it seems a bit more accurate (e.g. our beloved tada 🎉 emoji was missing!)

-### Other ways
+### OS alternatives

-While sharing this on social media I learned about some useful OS shortcuts to retrieve emojis, [thanks Matt!](https://twitter.com/bbelderbos/status/1374414940988043264)
+While sharing this [On Twitter](https://twitter.com/bbelderbos/status/1374414940988043264) I learned about other ways to get emojis (thanks Matt Harrison):

+- Windows: Windows logo key  + . (period)

+- Mac: CTRL + CMD + Space

+Trying this on Mac, this does require the mouse though and it does not copy the emoji to your clipboard.